-The Ohio Colorectal Cancer Prevention Initiative, led by Heather Hampel ((link to researcher bio)), is a statewide initiative to screen newly diagnosed colorectal cancer patients and their biological relatives for Lynch Syndrome, the most common form of inherited colorectal, ovarian and uterine cancer.
-The effort – made possible through money raised by Pelotonia – will identify family members who may be at risk of developing these cancers so they can take precautionary measures.
+The Ohio Colorectal Cancer Prevention Initiative (OCCPI), led by Heather Hampel, MS, LGC, is a statewide initiative to screen newly diagnosed colorectal cancer (CRC) patients and their biological relatives for Lynch syndrome, a cancer-causing condition that occurs when a person inherits a mutation in one of four genes.
+Individuals with Lynch syndrome are very likely to develop CRC, uterine, ovarian, stomach or other cancers during their lifetime.
+The screening effort – made possible through money raised by Pelotonia – will identify family members who may be at risk of developing these cancers so they can take precautionary measures.

-The Ohio Colorectal Cancer Prevention Initiative includes 42 hospitals throughout Ohio that will implement the Lynch Syndrome screening program at their own institutions.
-They will advise patients and their physicians of the results, offer genetic counseling and make high-risk cancer surveillance recommendations to patients and family members found to have Lynch Syndrome.
+The OCCPI includes 50 hospitals throughout Ohio that will implement the Lynch syndrome screening program at their own institutions.
+They will advise patients and their physicians of the results, offer genetic counseling and make high-risk cancer surveillance recommendations to patients and family members found to have Lynch syndrome.

-It is estimated that the Ohio Colorectal Cancer Prevention Initiative will save nearly 1,000 years of life among Ohioans.
+It is estimated that the OCCPI will save about 639 years of life among Ohioans.

-And to prevent ovarian and uterine cancers, women with Lynch Syndrome may choose to have a hysterectomy including removal of their ovaries once they are finished having children.
+And to prevent ovarian and uterine cancers, women with Lynch syndrome may choose to have a hysterectomy, including removal of their ovaries, once they are finished having children.